Suseenthiran: Career

 Vishnu Vishal and Suseenthiran jointly made their debut with Vennila Kabadi Kuzhu and both are back once again with a super hit movie, Jeeva (2014) a sport drama.
 Suseenthiran has garnished the love, passion, and cricket in the right proportion to serve a fulfilling experience.
 His next project was an action thriller movie Paayum Puli (2015) featuring Vishal, his second after Pandiya Naadu.
 Then next, Vil Ambu (2016) is directed by Ramesh Subramaniam and presented by Suseenthiran.
 He has joined hands for the third time with his protégé Vishnu Vishal in Maaveeran Kittu (2016) a tale about a fight against the caste system.
 In 2017, his film Nenjil Thunivirundhal is a big disappointment considering his body of work in the initial stages of his career.
 He has made simultaneously shot in Telugu as C/o Surya.
 In 2018, he has directed Genius, a film on how a young boy is pressured by his dad since childhood to always be the school topper and when he grows up, by his boss to reach targets.
 In 2019, Suseenthiran has also written the script for a sequel Vennila Kabaddi Kuzhu 2 but is busy with various other projects.
 He also directed two sports films with Kennedy Club and Champion.

-His next film was Eeswaran (2021) starring Little Super Star Silambarasan released on the occasion of Pongal.
-At a time when fans are longing to witness that energetic Simbu on screen, which has been missing for years, Suseenthiran failed to please the star’s fans and family audience.
+Suseenthiran next movie was the action-drama Eeswaran starring Silambarasan which was released in Pongal 2021.
+He stars in the following two films with actor Jai in Veerapandiyapuram and Kuttram Kuttrame both released in 2022.
+He was appeared in the romantic drama Margazhi Thingal (2023) directed by Manoj Bharathiraja.
+He has earlier worked under his direction in Champion and Eeswaran.
+Besides writing the story, Suseenthiran also produced and starred in the film.
+In 2025, the romantic comedy drama film 2K Love Story was released to negative reviews.